vita-rust/.github/profile/README.md

 1. PlayStation Vita is now a [**Tier 3 target**](https://doc.rust-lang.org/nightly/rustc/platform-support/armv7-sony-vita-newlibeabihf.html) in Rust with standard library (`std`) support.
 This is possible by using [newlib implementation from Vita SDK](https://github.com/vitasdk/newlib).

 2. Since this is a Tier 3 target, in order to use std you will have to build `std` yourself.
-This is possible with [a cargo build flag](https://doc.rust-lang.org/cargo/reference/unstable.html#build-std) without use of any external tools.
-This is an unstable feature of `cargo`, so in order to have `std` you must use nightly compiler.
+This is possible with [a cargo build flag](https://doc.rust-lang.org/cargo/reference/unstable.html#build-std) without the use of any external tools.
+This is an unstable feature of `cargo`, so in order to have `std` you must use the nightly compiler.

 3. Currently, compilation and linking are only supported with the **Vita SDK toolchain**.
-It is essential to set up the Vita SDK toolchain on your development environment to build Rust applications for the PlayStation Vita.
+Setting up the Vita SDK toolchain on your development environment is essential to build Rust applications for the PlayStation Vita.
 To learn more about the Vita SDK toolchain and installation instructions, visit [vitasdk.org](https://vitasdk.org/).

 4. While the std library is supported, there may still be some unsupported or non-functioning features.